Aristoi (novel): Overview

 The novel describes the Logarchy, a technologically advanced human society which has spread across half the galaxy.
 It involves a rigid hierarchy of social classes, based on examinations.
 The supreme class, the "Aristoi", are given the ultimate responsibility: that of managing nanotechnology.

 The Aristoi (and some others) can split their minds into daimones, or "limited personalities", all which can operate as independent mental entities guided by the will of the main 'self' of the Aristos.
 There are several rituals designed to bring the main personality into contact with his own daimones and establish organization and control among them.
-In virtual reality, deployed through an implanted brain-computer interface, these selves can even be manifested as distinct individuals.
-The daimones can work on various projects independently without using the body, so that many things can be accomplished in a fraction of the time it would take a singleminded person to do them.
-People who have daimones are not considered to be out of their minds, but rather into their minds, and are respected as knowing themselves much more thoroughly than is possible to a singleminded person.
+In virtual reality, deployed through an implanted brain–computer interface, these selves can even be manifested as distinct individuals.
+The daimones can work on various projects independently without using the body, so that many things can be accomplished in a fraction of the time it would take a single-minded person to do them.
+People who have daimones are not considered to be out of their minds, but rather into their minds, and are respected as knowing themselves much more thoroughly than is possible to a single-minded person.

 Williams frequently divides the text into two columns representing characters' simultaneous interactions with multiple daimones and/or outside persons (for example, events of a party on one side, Gabriel's daimones commenting amongst themselves on the other).
 In electronic versions of the text, the two-column device is abandoned for clarity, as stated in the new author's note.

 Virtual reality is referred to as "oneirochronon", a Greek-rooted word literally meaning "dream time".
 The "Hyperlogos" stores all human knowledge on gigantic servers placed inside Earth's moon and the moons of other planets.
 The device used for the interface is a tiny implant called a "reno", suggesting a link to Williams' earlier cyberpunk novels Hardwired and Solip:System which deal with a near-future Earth.

 In the future of the Logarchy, the original earth was destroyed by "Mataglap Nano", a gray goo disaster which originated in Indonesia (thus the name, which means berserk in Indonesian).
 A second Earth has been created, and the Logarchy was formed as a response to the tragedy.